 Additive manufacturing processes are gradually increasing in their practical application, and engineers are starting to figure out where, when and how they could be the most useful.Rather than looking to completely replace all conventional... read more >

 Often referred to by its far more sensational-sounding description of 3D printing, additive manufacturing is in fact a technology which has been around for at least three... read more >

-3D printing, or additive manufacturing to use an alternative term, is a type of technology which has been around for a surprising amount of time, but has only recently started to evolve and develop sufficiently to grab the imagination of the... read more >
+3D printing, or additive manufacturing to use an alternative term, is a type of technology which has been around for a surprising amount of time – the 1970’s infact.
+In the past 10-15 years, the technology has started to evolve more rapidly... read more >

 3D printing is a technology which has captured the headlines, with stories about the increasingly sophisticated projects that can be built.
-Although it may seem relatively new, the technology has been around for some time having first emerged during... read more >
+Although it may seem relatively new, the technology has been around for some time having first emerged... read more >

 Although additive manufacturing is an exciting technology for many fields, the aerospace industry is seen as one of the key growth areas.